Partner, Head of Abuse Claims

 Many religious organisations must follow set procedures when an allegation of abuse is made, but it’s rare for them to offer compensation to the victim.
 That’s why it’s so important to speak to an expert in this area of law, such as an Abuse Claims Solicitor.

-Once you decide to come forward, you should first report your abuser to the police.
+It can help your claim if you have reported the abuser to the police.
 The police will investigate your claim to see if they can bring criminal proceedings against your abuser.
 Criminal action may be taken against your abuser, but it may not.
-Making a civil claim may be your only way to access the justice you deserve, so even if you’re not sure about making a claim, it’s worth talking to an Abuse Solicitor.
+Making a civil or criminal injuries claim may be your only way to access the justice you deserve, so even if you’re not sure about making a claim, it’s worth talking to an Abuse Solicitor.
+You can read our reporting guide here or give us a call and we’ll be happy to talk you through the process.

 Our expert Abuse Claims Solicitors have many years of experience with helping survivors of abuse get justice and compensation.
 When you’re ready to talk, we’re ready to listen and will be happy to explain how we could help you.